 Customer Success vs Customer Service: Understanding the Key Differences

-Customer Success vs Customer Service: Defining the Roles
+Customer Success vs Customer Service: defining the roles

-What Is Customer Service?
+What Customer Service is

 Its primary goal is to fix immediate problems and ensure customers feel heard and satisfied in the moment.
 Customer service representatives often handle complaints, provide technical assistance, and facilitate returns or refunds.

-What Is Customer Success?
+What Customer Success is

-Customer success is a proactive, strategic approach aimed at helping customers achieve their goals with a product or service.
-Unlike customer service, it focuses on long-term relationship building rather than short-term problem resolution.
+Customer Success is a proactive, strategic approach aimed at helping customers achieve their goals with a product or service.
+Unlike Customer Service, it focuses on long-term relationship building rather than short-term problem resolution.

-The Key Differences Between Customer Success and Customer Service
+The key differences between Customer Success and Customer Service

-1. Proactive vs. Reactive Approach
+1. Proactive vs. reactive approach

-• Customer Service: Responds to customer inquiries, complaints, or problems as they occur.
+• Customer Service: responds to customer inquiries, complaints, or problems as they occur.

-2. Scope of Responsibility
+2. Scope of responsibility

-In contrast, customer service usually handles specific interactions aimed at resolving single points of friction, often with a narrower scope.
+In contrast, Customer Service usually handles specific interactions aimed at resolving single points of friction, often with a narrower scope.

 3. Metrics and KPIs